Sikka-Pay/Sikka/README.md

 ### About
-Sikka is a privacy and mass adoption based cryptocurreny.
+Sikka is a privacy and mass adoption focused cryptocurreny.

 ### Usage